 In order to encourage a broad range of science and speakers, international authors and junior authors are strongly encouraged to submit abstracts for presentation.

 Abstracts submitted by the Aug.
-13, 2013, 11:59 pm CT deadline are posted to a secured Web site for blinded review.
+12, 2014, 11:59 pm CDT deadline are posted to a secured Web site for blinded review.
 A team of your peers, selected by the International Stroke Conference Program Committee, independently grades abstracts in their category and assigns each a score.
-Your abstract's score is the mean of all submitted scores - the result of at least seven graders’ assessments.
+Your abstract's score is the mean of all submitted scores - the result of at least eight graders’ assessments.
 (The reviewers rank the abstracts from 1-10 with 10 being the best available score.)
 A percentile grade is then created for each score, reflecting the standing of the abstract within that category/topic.

 After the percentile grades are compiled for the abstracts, category chairs select and assemble the abstracts with acceptable scores into sessions.
 Sessions are reviewed at a meeting each September and slotted into the master program.
-Abstracts are presented at both oral and poster sessions.
+Abstracts are presented at oral, moderated poster, and traditional poster sessions.